mkeke/2021-knuts-kabal/readme.md

 ## Options

 Section that can be shown or hidden.
-Contains icons to restart, toggle hints, deal all cards and a link to the Github repo.
+Contains icons to undo last move, toggle hints, deal all cards, start a new game.
+And a link to the Github repo.